Visa requirements for entering Ireland

 The standard non-refundable visa application processing fees are:

 A single journey visa costs €60 and will be valid for one entry to the State up to a maximum of 90 days from the date of issue.

 A multi journey visa costs €100 and will be valid for multiple entries to the State up to a maximum of 5 years from the date of issue.

 There may also be communications charges in some cases.
 Information about these charges, and on the fee in your local currency, is available from your local Irish embassy or consulate.

 Some applicants are not required to pay a fee.
 This includes visa-required spouses and certain family members of EEA citizens (including Irish nationals) provided that proof of the relationship is provided with the application.
 In addition, applicants from some countries are not required to pay a fee.
-As this changes from time to time, you should check with your local Irish embassy or consulate, or with the Visa Office - see 'Where to apply'.
+As this can change from time to time, you should check with your local Irish embassy or consulate, or with the Visa Office.

-It was announced on 12 March 2012 as part of the Short-stay Visa Waiver Programme that nationals of the countries covered by the Programme who are long-term legal residents of the UK or the Schengen area will not have to pay the visa fee.
-This waiver is to be reviewed after 6 months.
+Nationals of the countries covered by the Short-stay Visa Waiver Programme who are long-term legal residents of the UK or the Schengen area still need a visa but do not have to pay the visa fee.